pvandervelde/nAnicitus/README.md

 # nAnicitus

-nAnicitus is a windows service that acts as a gatekeeper for the [SymStore](http://msdn.microsoft.com/en-us/library/windows/hardware/ff558848(v=vs.85).aspx) application.
-SymStore provides a relatively simple way to create a local / private symbol server with the disadvantage that it should really only be called by one user at the time because it doesn't support [multiple transactions at the same time](http://msdn.microsoft.com/en-us/library/windows/hardware/ff558851(v=vs.85).aspx).
+nAnicitus is a windows service that acts as a gatekeeper for the [SymStore][symstore_msdn] application.
+SymStore provides a relatively simple way to create a local / private symbol server with the disadvantage that it should really only be called by one user at the time because it doesn't support [multiple transactions at the same time][symstore_msdn_singletransaction].
 The nAnicitus windows service 'serializes' access to SymStore to allow multiple users to add symbols to the symbol server.

-Besides handling the the access to the symbol server nAnicitus also copies the sources into a UNC source location for access by a source server and performs [source indexing](http://msdn.microsoft.com/en-us/library/windows/hardware/ff556898(v=vs.85).aspx) on the PDB files before they are stored in the symbol UNC path.
+Besides handling the the access to the symbol server nAnicitus also copies the sources into a UNC source location for access by a source server and performs [source indexing][sourceindexing_msdn] on the PDB files before they are stored in the symbol UNC path.

 # Installation instructions